segatti21/segatti21github.io/_pages/about.md

 ---

 Elizabeth has a deep passion for engineering, causing her to pursue various avenues of the field in educational, research, and industrial settings.
-These experiences have set her up to fully appreciate what can be accomplished by learning more through Additive Manufacturing.
+These experiences have set her up to fully appreciate what can be accomplished through Additive Manufacturing.

 ## Education